CodeByAlex/Scope-Data-Visualization/README.md

  ## Why Scope is right for you?

   - Do you enjoy looking a graphical representations of data and have an affinity for security?
 You have made it to the right place.
-  - Interested in using graphs there are many examples in my codebase?
-Welcome!
+  - Interested in using graphs i your angular project?
+There are many examples in my codebase.
   - Are looking for the right person for the job and are browsing Github to find them?
 Take a look at my coding style.

-  While you are here, you can also:
+ ## While you are here...
   - You can use my graphing service for your own graphing needs
   - Take a dive into my implementation of h2 integration with liquibase and spring boot
   - Browse my configuration for testing the dao layer with H2